When is the Best Time to Visit San Diego?

 Kick your San Diego vacation (fun fact: San Diego has been voted one of the best cities to visit on Thanksgiving break) with a mainstay — go tide pooling!
 One of our twice-daily low tides happens during daylight.
 The best times to go are during minus tides — find out when to go with the online tide charts.
 A few of the best spots are tide pools in La Jolla Cove and Shell Beach.

 November is also a fabulous time for foodies to visit, especially if you’re looking to go on a San Diego taco tour.
 If you love to eat, November is the best time to visit San Diego for you!
-A few of the must-see San Diego November events are San Diego Beer Week, the San Diego Bay Food and Wine Festival, or even leave the cooking to the SD chefs and celebrate Thanksgiving at one of the myriads of amazing restaurants serving food for Turkey Day!
+Some of my favorite San Diego November events are San Diego Beer Week, the San Diego Bay Food and Wine Festival, or even leave the cooking to the SD chefs and celebrate Thanksgiving at one of the myriads of amazing restaurants serving food for Turkey Day!

 And, November marks the start of must-see holiday celebrations, such as Skating by the Sea at Hotel del Coronado, the SeaWorld Christmas Celebration, and the San Diego Zoo’s Jungle Bells.